 4) Stroll around Boboli Gardens (or Giardini di Boboli) –

 After touring the Palazzo Vecchio, you can continue Florence sightseeing by visiting the Boboli Gardens… Located in the grounds of the Pitti Palace, another former residence of the Medici family, these gardens provide the perfect place to get away from the crowds and enjoy some downtime, which I found was definitely needed after a busy morning exploring Florence in a day.

 Winding paths, framed by manicured hedges, create the perfect green haven.
 Meanwhile, grand sculptures and fountains remind you of the gardens royal past.
-Further the views from its hilltop position make it one of the best places to see in Florence, thanks to the beautiful outlook it provides over the city.
+Further the views from its hilltop position are amazing!
+For example, you can enjoy a beautiful outlook over the city, whilst admiring the beautiful rolling Tuscan hills in the background.
+In truth, these reminded me that Florence is in fact only one of the must-see towns in Tuscany….

 TOP TIP: entrance to the gardens costs €10 (or €5 for EU citizens).